Ethical Dual Oversight Doctrine

 - Ethical Oversight Officer

-- Legal or policy representative
+- Legal/policy representative

 - Representative from the affected population group

-🛑 Suspension Authority
+- Suspension Authority

-- Transparent remediation window and public progress updates
+- Public remediation and progress updates

-📁 Enforcement Documentation
+- Enforcement Documentation

 - Documented in the Public Change Log (Section 8.5)